linode/docs/docs/guides/tools-reference/custom-kernels-distros/deploying-custom-images/index.md

 slug: deploying-custom-images
 title: "Deploying a Custom Image to Akamai Cloud"
 description: "Many images can be uploaded and run directly from the Akamai Cloud Manager, but others need additional steps to get up and running.
 Whether you want to run a custom Linux distribution or Windows, you can use this tutorial to deploy your virtual machine image to a fresh Compute Instance."
+authors: ['Nathaniel Stickman']
+contributors: ['Nathaniel Stickman']
+published: 2023-07-14
 keywords: ['custom iso to cloud','linode windows 10 install','virtual machine cloud']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-authors: ['Nathaniel Stickman']
-published: 2023-07-14
-modified_by:
-  name: Nathaniel Stickman
 ---

-When you need to run a custom image on Akamai Cloud, most of the time the [image upload](/docs/products/tools/images/guides/upload-an-image/) feature provides a smooth solution.
+When you need to run a custom image on Akamai Cloud Computing, most of the time the [image upload](/docs/products/tools/images/guides/upload-an-image/) feature provides a smooth solution.
 Upload an operating system's disk image, and in many cases Akamai Cloud can handle the deployment from there.

 But in some cases the system image you need to deploy needs some additional help.
 Whether the system has a complex installation or you need custom software before deployment, these images require more manual intervention.